DigHis2020/weekTwo/notes.md

 I looked at https://stackoverflow.com/questions/24952683/git-push-error-rpc-failed-result-56-http-code-200-fatal-the-remote-end-hun/36843260#36843260

-It seems to have to have the solution but literally everything I read goes above my head.
+It seems to have to have the solution but it well and truly goes out of my depth.